CaskProtocol/cask-lightpaper/protocol-fees.md

 **Transaction Fee Rate Min** = Lowest possible fee rate charged by the protocol assuming the provider is staking the optimal amount of CASK tokens.

-**Transaction Fee Rate Max** = The fee rate charged by the protocol is no CASK tokens are staked.
+**Transaction Fee Rate Max** = The fee rate charged by the protocol if no CASK tokens are staked by the service provider.

 **Minimum Transaction Fee** = The lowest possible fee charged by the protocol regardless of the fee rates or staking, so ensure the protocol earns enough to cover gas costs.
 Denominated in the Base Asset.